School of Accountancy

 Study designed for students who have had one of the required courses waived or for students desiring additional work in an area of particular interest in accounting.
-Prerequisites: Permission of the chair of the Department of Accounting and the graduate program director, and a minimum B average in graduate work.
+Prerequisites: Permission of the chair of the School of Accountancy and the graduate program director, and a minimum B average in graduate work.

 ACCT 727.
 Strategic Cost Management.
 3 Credits.

-Focuses on advanced costing concepts, current management accounting practices, and analytical techniques employed by controllers in supporting their organizations’ strategic planning processes.
+This course focuses on advanced costing concepts, current management accounting practices, and analytical techniques employed by controllers in supporting their organizations’ strategic planning processes.
 Prerequisites: Enrollment in a Strome College of Business master's program and a B- or better in ACCT 301 and ACCT 302 or equivalent.